Atomic particles are array-based, which means they use regimented grids of particles.

 To illustrate the difference, here is an example with the Illumination Type set to none:

 While the spherical shape is evident, there is no distinction between strands that are closer to the camera and those that are further away.

 Here is the same shot with the Illumination Type set to Comp lights, with a single point light (with falloff) in the center of the shape:

 By using the 3D light for illumination, it is possible to perceive depth in the atomic shape.

 Comp lights will use all available lights in a scene.

 Selected lights can be used to choose specific lights.

 Motion blur can be turned on or off.
-Using the Comp settings option will match the motion blur found in the rest of the composite shot, or custom settings can be used.
+Using the Comp settings option will match the motion blur found in the rest of the composite shot.